In this article

 Once you have a clear view of your financials, it should be easier to identify inefficient sources of spending so that you can make a plan to reduce them.
 Here are a few areas where you can consider cutting costs:

-• Subscriptions and memberships: If there are services or memberships that are not essential to your operations, consider cancelling them to reduce your monthly expenses.
+• Subscriptions and memberships: If there are services or memberships that are not essential to your operations, consider cancelling them to reduce your monthly business expenses.

 • Payroll.
 It’s never ideal to cut employee hours or introduce layoffs, but if your business doesn’t have the work to sustain the labor hours you’re paying for, you might have to consider it.